ricardo-0x07/mws-restaurant/README.md

 ### setup

+1. Ensure the server is is running
-1. Clone and download the repo and from the application root run: "npm install"
+2. Clone and download the repo and from the application root run: "npm install"
-1. To run the application from the app root run: "gulp"
+3. To run the application from the app root run: "gulp"